-A match is played by two teams, each consisting of not more than eight players on the field, one of whom is the goalkeeper.
-A match may not start if either team consists of fewer than six players on the field.
+A match is played by two teams, each consisting of not more than four players on a field.
+A match may not start if either team consists of fewer than three players on a field.
+Both teams should field four players on each field.
+There are no goalkeepers.

-Substitutions are unlimited.
-Either team can substitute at any goal kick or kick-off.
-The team in possession may substitute on a throw-in.
+Substitutions are unlimited and can be made at any out of bounds stoppage by either team.
 The referee's permission is required for all substitutions.